Remembering Elaine

 Both she and Grandpa followed the Reds.
 We went to several games with and the American Legion.
 They both enjoyed big band music and would constantly listen to it.

-I loved my gra100ggndma, and I’m grateful she was part of my life for so long.
+I loved my grandma, and I’m grateful she was part of my life for so long.
 I wish I would have listened more (especially about cooking. lol.).
 I did take the opportunity and interviewed her back when she lived at home.
 I’m happy to have that information.

 So that’ s my grandma.
 Do you feel like you know her?
 I hope so.
 She was a neat lady.
 Even after she lost her memory she was still polite, thanking the nurses and aides who cared for her.
 She might not have known who you were but she’d compliment you on your colorful shirt or shiny earrings.
 If she could see out the window she’d say, “look at the pretty sky.”
 She was kind and sweet to the very end.
 I want to be just like Grandma.